 Step 2: Right-click on the ‘Command Prompt’ from the list and choose ‘Run as Administrator.’

-Step 3: Now, write ‘sfc/scannow’ command and press ‘Enter’ to start the corrupted files.
+Step 3: Now, write the ‘sfc/scannow’ command and press ‘Enter’ to start the corrupted files.

 The process might take some time to be completed.
 Once it is done, restart your computer to see if the trick worked.